dime-worldbank/ColombiaTransMilenio/readme.md

 #### 1. Download newest data: `data-fetch`
   - From TransMilenio GCloud API
   - Job that automatically runs all Mondays

 #### 2. Put together old and new data: `data-organize`

+- `data-organize-fromDocuments`:
-  - Create a Workspace folder and move data from:
-    - Ingestion Point (Documents folder)
+    - Creates a Workspace/Raw folder and moves data from the ingestion Point (Documents folder)
-    - Downloads Point (Data folder)
+    - We do this just once (after uploading all our data to MEGA)
     - _TBC data before  2020_

+ -  `data-organize-fromData`:
+    - Moves data to the Workspace/Raw from the downloads Point (Data folder)
+    - We do this periodically (after fetching a new batch of data every week)

-#### 3. Clean data: `data-clean`
+#### 3. Classify data based on headers: `data-byheader`
-- Uniform structure for all data
-  1. Classify raw data files based on **headers**, and reorganize them in folders by header.
+  - Reorganize data files in folders by header

+#### 4. Clean data: `data-clean`
-  2. Each header has a specific format.
+- Uniform structure for all data.
+Each header has a specific format.
 Import them with different spark_handlers to apply the right transformations to each.
+- Remove duplicates

-### 4. Sampling: `data-sample`
+### 5. Sampling: `data-sample`

-### 5. Construction:
+### 6. Construction:
 1.  `constr-treatment-groups`
 2.  `constr-monthly-panel-treatment`